avanibhat/avanibhat/README.md

-👋 Hi, I’m Avani Bhat
+##👋 Hey There, I’m Avani Bhat

 I’m an AI Data Scientist with a strong interest in Large Language Models (LLMs) and Neural Networks in healthcare.
 My work focuses on designing intelligent, interpretable, and impactful AI solutions for biomedical and clinical applications.

 🔍 Current Work
 Research Assistant @ ZB MED – Developing a recommendation system for biomedical literature by integrating Knowledge Graph Embeddings with Large Language Models to improve semantic and contextual relevance.